Which Sentence Uses Correct Parallel Structure

 Parallel structure ensures that elements of equal grammatical importance are presented consistently.
 This consistency applies to various grammatical forms, including:

 The key is to maintain consistency.
 If you start a list with a gerund (a verb acting as a noun), all subsequent items in that list must also be gerunds.
-Similarly, if you begin with an infinitive phrase, the rest should follow suit.
+Consider this: similarly, if you begin with an infinitive phrase, the rest should follow suit.
 Inconsistent grammatical structures disrupt the flow and clarity of your writing, making it difficult for the reader to understand your message.

 Identifying Incorrect Parallel Structure